jgaa/VikingGTD/README.md

 ## Background

 I stumbled upon David Allens' brilliant book "Getting Things Done" a few years ago.
 Like hundreds of thousands of busy people before me, I realized that this "GTD" methodology may actually work.
 I tried it in my own "lite" version, and it did in fact work.
 Then I make a simple Android App (VikingGTD in Google Play) - and it radically changed my productivity and almost removed stress from my life.
 No it's about time to make the real thing!

 There are already several good GTD applications available, but none that 100% fills my needs.
 So this is what I want to accomplish here:
 The "GTD" application of my dreams.

 I sincerely hope that this will also become the GTD application of *your* dreams, and I am therefore very open for your suggestions and thoughts.

 ## Current State
-The project is currently in an early phase.
-Ideas are validated, some technologies evaluated.
-Some code is written.
-But at this time there are no release you can try out.
+The project is rebooted (again) as of September 2016.

-## Planned features in 2015
+## Planned features in 2016
  * The full "GTD" work-flow in a nice, rich PC and Mac application.
  * A companion Android App that can do the basic operations when you are on the move.
  * A Cloud Server that handles synchronization between devices and backup.

 ## Architecture
 *This section is a bit technical, and primarily aimed at people with good